 Nonetheless, those who are riskier can back smaller companies that have a higher growth potential in the hopes of becoming rich with the company in the future.

 Investing is something that everyone should be involved with, as it is the best way to attain financial freedom – a notion that everyone likely desires to reach,

-Discussion: Would you invest in a home right now with the high prices?
+Discussion: Would you invest in a home with high prices right now?
 If not, where would you put investment money to work for you?